DBM - A New Task Management Tool

-The behaviour of a database table entry can be controlled via the corresponding type declaration.
+The behavior of a database table entry can be controlled via the corresponding type declaration.

 The following type declarations are possible:

-The DBM is meant to be: a replacement for an Spreadsheet to manage open issues within a group of people.
+The DBM is meant to be: a replacement for a spreadsheet to manage open issues within a group of people.

 The database manager allows to manage the underlying database to its full extend.

-Make shure to create a backup before modifying the database.
+Make sure to create a backup before modifying the database.

 If there are images available on the database, it might be a good idea to export this information as well.